poloniumTacos/media-meta-assistant/readme.md

 ---

-# Poster Grabber
+# Plex Meta Assistant

-Poster Grabber is a Python script designed to search for and download posters for movies and TV shows based on their names and release years.
+Plex Meta Assistant is a Python script designed to search for and download posters for movies and TV shows based on their names and release years.
 It utilizes the TMDb (The Movie Database) API to search for media information and obtain poster URLs.

 ## Features